Wlundqvist/developer.swedbankpay.com/_includes/seamless-view-events.md

 ## `onPaymentCreated`

-This event triggers when a user has selected a payment instrument and actively attempts to perform a payment.
+{% include events/onpaymentcreated.md %}

 The `onPaymentCreated` event is raised with the following event argument object:

 {:.code-view-header}
 **onPaymentCreated event object**